 Colleges will forever find holding a job more attractive, and far sexier than going to Costa Rica to build houses and surf in the afternoons,”

-- Possibly experience rejection (if application isn’t accepted)
+- possibly experiencing rejection (if an application isn’t accepted)

-- Possibly gaining exposure to different mindsets and social classes (i.e. privileged kids working minimum wage)
+- possibly gaining exposure to different mindsets and social classes

 The following articles provide ideas on where high school students can find part-time work:

-- The Best Part-Time Jobs for High School Students (Money Crashers)
+- 28 Perfect Part-Time Jobs for High Schoolers

-Now That I’ve Made the Money, What Do I Do With It?
+Now That I’ve Made Money, What Do I Do With It?

 Making money isn’t easy, but sometimes the biggest challenge is understanding how best to manage money.
-The temptation is often ripe for spending money immediately after obtaining it.
+The temptation is often ripe to spend money immediately after obtaining it.